What is a psychopath?

 Psychopaths are pathological liars who will say anything to get what they want.

-With traits like these, you’d never expect a psychopath to be charming, but they are sometimes extraordinarily so (with those they are targeting).
+With traits like these, you’d never expect a psychopath to be charming, but they are often extraordinarily so.

 Just when you need your intuition to alert you to danger, it will be disarmed by the psychopath.